Skip to content

 NESTRS_OPENAPI__DESCRIPTION="Public REST surface" \

-just dev api
+nestrs run dev api

 Or pass an OpenApiConfig at the import site instead of reading the environment:

-use nestrs_openapi::{OpenApiConfig, OpenApiModule};
+use nest_rs_openapi::{OpenApiConfig, OpenApiModule};

 OpenApiModule::for_root(OpenApiConfig {